 Treating Nasal Cancer in Dogs

 Cancer treatment in dogs is usually not about getting a “cure.”
-Instead, the focus is on improving and maintaining quality of life while also hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.
+Instead, the focus is on improving and maintaining quality of life while hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.

 The following treatments are commonly used for nose cancer in dogs.